Nightonke/VHBoomMenuButton/README.md

     builder.shadowOffset          = CGSizeMake(5, 5);            // Shadow offset
     builder.shadowOpacity         = 0;                           // Shadow opactity
     builder.shadowColor           = [UIColor redColor];          // Shadow color
-    builder.imageNormal           = @"bat";                      // image of button normally
+    builder.imageNormal           = @"bat";                      // Image of button normally
-    builder.imagePressed          = @"bear";                     // image of button when button is clicked builder.buttonNormalColor     = UIColorFromRGB(0xD32F2F);    // color of button normally
+    builder.imagePressed          = @"bear";                     // Image of button when button is clicked builder.buttonNormalColor     = UIColorFromRGB(0xD32F2F);    // Color of button normally
-    builder.buttonPressedColor    = UIColorFromRGB(0xF44336);    // color of button when the button is clicked
+    builder.buttonPressedColor    = UIColorFromRGB(0xF44336);    // Color of button when the button is clicked
-    builder.imageNormalTintColor  = UIColorFromRGB(0xD32F2F);    // tint color of image normally
+    builder.imageNormalTintColor  = UIColorFromRGB(0xD32F2F);    // Tint color of image normally
-    builder.imagePressedTintColor = UIColorFromRGB(0xffffff);    // tint color of image when button is clicked
+    builder.imagePressedTintColor = UIColorFromRGB(0xffffff);    // Tint color of image when button is clicked
-    builder.imageFrame            = CGRectMake(10, 10, 60, 60);  // frame of image
+    builder.imageFrame            = CGRectMake(10, 10, 60, 60);  // Frame of image
-    builder.buttonRadius          = 50;                          // radius of button
+    builder.buttonRadius          = 50;                          // Radius of button
-    builder.shadowRadius          = 55;                          // radius of shadow
+    builder.shadowRadius          = 55;                          // Radius of shadow
 }];
 ```
 Notice that you don't have to set all the properties here.
 Check the [default properties](https://github.com/Nightonke/VHBoomMenuButton/blob/master/VHBoomMenuButton/VHDefaults.h) that are used when you don't set them.

 ###Text Inside Circle Button
 This is a circle button with a text in it.
-Set button type for your BMB: ```bmb.buttonEnum = VHTextInsideCircle```
+Set button type for your BMB: ```bmb.buttonEnum = VHButtonTextInsideCircle```

 ####Piece Place Type
 Same in simple circle button.